Quality Assurance International

-Quality Assurance International (QAI) is a U.S.-based international organic certification company that is authorized by the United States Department of Agriculture (USDA) as "a USDA-accredited certifying agent that operates globally to certify organic operations to National Organic Program standards."
+Quality Assurance International (QAI) is a United States-based international organic certification company that is authorized by the United States Department of Agriculture (USDA) as "a USDA-accredited certifying agent that operates globally to certify organic operations to National Organic Program standards."
 It is a for-profit corporation, established in 1989, and headquartered in San Diego, California.
-It is one of the world's largest certifiers, operating in the United States, Canada, Latin America, European Union, and Japan.
-It is owned by public health and environmental organization NSF International.
+It is one of the world's largest certifiers, operating as of 2011 in the United States, Canada, Latin America, the European Union, and Japan.

+Certification programs

 Organic certification

 QAI offers organic certification under the National Organic Program for agricultural producers, food processing facilities, integrated manufacturing operations, contract packing operations, traders, distributors, retailers, and ultimately consumers.

 Gluten-free certification

 QAI, in partnership with National Foundation for Celiac Awareness (NFCA), developed a science-based gluten-free certification program.

-The stringent nature of the QAI certification protocols ensures prevention of contamination and co-mingling, critically important for those with allergies to gluten and gluten-intolerance.
+The nature of the QAI certification protocols ensures prevention of contamination and co-mingling, critically important for those with allergies to gluten and gluten-intolerance.
 The QAI and NFCA "Gluten-Free" certification program requires companies to produce products at less than 10 parts per million (ppm) of gluten to receive certification.